WINTERIZING YOUR OUTDOOR KITCHEN

 - Remove all ice from the storage bin, clean the bin and close the drain valve.

-- Remove the front grill and clean the area behind it with a vacuum cleaner to remove any loose dirt or debris.
-Reattach the front grill.
+- Remove the front grill and clean the area behind it with a vacuum cleaner to remove any loose dirt or debris, then reattach.

 All water needs to be drained from the supply lines and faucets before winter sets in.